Dsek-LTH/web/README.md

 # or start the server and open the app in a new browser tab
 pnpm dev -- --open
 ```

+### VSCode

+See the `.vscode/extensions.json` file for recommendations.
+They should pop up immidiately in VS Code.

 ## Building